 Setting Arduino IDE

-Download the flow meter library and paste it in libraries folder of Arduino
+Download the flow meter library and paste it in the libraries folder of Arduino

 After that open Arduino and click on manage library and search Oak SSD 1306 OLED library as in the pic below (Fig.1).

 Now our Arduino IDE is ready.
 Let us start coding part.

 Open flow meter multi example code and add some of these parts.

 First, we include libraries of flow meter and OLED display as in (Fig. 2).

 After this, we create the interrupt handler for the sensor as in (Fig. 3).